Pierre Dupont received an M.S. in Electrical Engineering from the Université catholique de Louvain, Belgium in 1988, and a Ph.D. in Computer Science

 In 1996-1997, he was a post-doctoral researcher in the Speech

-Group of the Computer Science Department at Carnegie Mellon
+Group of the School of Computer Science at Carnegie Mellon

 University, Pittsburgh, USA.